apache/samza/docs/learn/tutorials/versioned/deploy-samza-to-CDH.md

    limitations under the License.
 -->

 The tutorial assumes you have successfully run [hello-samza](../../../startup/hello-samza/{{site.version}}/) and now you want to deploy the job to your Cloudera Data Hub ([CDH](http://www.cloudera.com/content/cloudera/en/products-and-services/cdh.html)).
-This tutorial is based on CDH 5.0.0 and uses hello-samza as the example job.
+This tutorial is based on CDH 5.4.0 and uses hello-samza as the example job.

+### Compile Package for CDH 5.4.0

+We need to use a specific compile option to build hello-samza package for CDH 5.4.0

+{% highlight bash %}
+mvn clean package -Denv=cdh5.4.0
+{% endhighlight %}

 ### Upload Package to Cluster